-How often have you written and checked a document, only to spot an error or a typo as soon as it’s published?
+How often have you written and checked a document, only to spot an error as soon as it is published?
 It’s all too easy to do when you are the only one working on it.
 Have you considered using an editor to help?

 You have written your document or website content and are proud of what you’ve done – and rightly so!
 You’ve put a lot of time and effort into it.
-Before you hit the send or publish button, have you thought about giving what you have written a Last Glance, getting it proofread to check for inconsistencies and errors?
+Before you hit the send or publish button, have you thought about giving what you have written a Last Glance, getting it checked for inconsistencies and errors?

-Perhaps you need some more in-depth help with a copy-edit, looking at structure and flow and offering suggestions where things can be strengthened or improved.
+Perhaps you need some more in-depth help with a copy-edit, looking at structure and flow and perhaps getting some suggestions of where things can be strengthened or improved.
 Doing this can help avoid potentially embarrassing or costly mistakes as it is virtually impossible to proofread your own writing.

-I provide an accurate, reliable, and quick turnaround service to add that final touch of quality to any document, whether for publication or internal use, to help you and your business get ahead.
+I provide an accurate, reliable, and quick turnaround service to add that final touch of quality to any document, whether for publication or internal use, to help you get ahead.

 If you are looking for some help with editing or proofreading, here’s how we would work together:

 - Discovery call or email.
 You get in touch to let me know a little more about what you need.
 This could be a quick once-over of a document or a more detailed copy-edit.
 It will also be good to know whether you have a particular style guide that you want me to work with, the length of the document, and what your deadline is.

 - Sample edit.
 I may ask you for the document to do a sample edit, particularly if we haven’t worked together before.
 This will help me understand where things are with it and what level of input it is likely to need from me.
 I can work in both Word and pdf formats as well as online.